 End product apart, there’s something wonderful about wallowing in poetry for a whole week.
 We lose things: sleep, pens, tempers, inhibitions.
 We gain things: friendship, pens, weight, confidence.

 We’ve been running the poetry school every year since 2000.
+Sometimes we invite guest tutors.
+Ellen Phethean visited us one year, and in 2013, Tamar Yoseloff is coming.
 If you’re interested, for whatever reason, please get in touch.
 Perhaps you’d like to join us?
-You don’t need to be local to be welcome: we’re regularly visited by two American poets.
+You don’t need to be local to be welcome: we’re regularly visited by an American poet.

 Here’s one of the writing exercises we did recently.
 You might like to try it.